 The scrying pools are not natural formations.
-They are created by the dragons specifically to gather magic into one place (which will help draw in more magic).
-There are certain stones and metals that are best for this with tie into real world crystal and rock mythology.
+They are created by the dragons specifically to gather magic in one place (which will help draw in more magic).
+There are certain stones and metals that are best for this with a tie into real-world crystal and rock mythology.

 Which means a dragon somewhere had to decide to make the scrying pools.
 We’ll work from the assumption that they noticed a small pooling happening somewhere and attempted to expand upon it.
 Or maybe the magic will pool in lakes and the pools are just a refined version of that.

-It would make sense considering how much the magic acts likes water in high concentrations.
+It would make sense considering how much the magic acts like water in high concentrations.

 Which means the lake that the town dragon’s mentor lives by may be a high magic lake.
 Which would kill off all the animals in it, so maybe that’s not the best idea.